-This article is for Passionate Revolutionaries who are focused on leading and inspiring others to create innovative products, services, and business models that add meaning and purpose to people’s everyday lives.
+This article is for Passionate Revolutionaries focused on leading and inspiring others to create innovative products, services, and business models that add meaning and purpose to people’s everyday lives.

 If you are not a business owner or executive, please read this with an open mind and ask yourself, “How can I apply that?”

-There are 12 Primary Rules that are some of the most important, immutable Rules of Business:
+12 Primary Rules are some of the most important, immutable Rules of Business:

 RULE #1: IT’S ALL ABOUT LEADERSHIP

 It may sound strange, but if you want a quantum leap in your results — the first place to begin is to take a good look in the mirror.
-The focus of this article is about YOU and your relationship to your business.
+This article focuses on YOU and your relationship to your business.

-Many people start a business to make money, others want to make a contribution or to express themselves.
-Whatever your reason is, you will find that the basic, fundamental rules of business have not changed for thousands of years.
+Many people start a business to make money, and others want to make a contribution or to express themselves.
+Whatever your reason is, you will find that business’s basic, fundamental rules have not changed for thousands of years.

-The pace of change has increased, new technologies have changed the way we do business and have increased our potential markets as well as our competitors.
+The pace of change has increased; new technologies have changed how we do business and have increased our potential markets and our competitors.

 How Fast You Learn is Now a Competitive Advantage.